-Another office and retail REIT in the Mapletree family, MCT (N2IU) focuses on Singapore real estate.
-Listed in 2011, MCT is known for its five prime properties – VivoCity, Mapletree Business City I, PSA Building, Mapletree Anson and Bank of America Merrill Lynch HarbourFront.
+Another office and retail REIT in the Mapletree family, MCT (SGX: N2IU) focuses on Singapore real estate.
+Listed in 2011, MCT is primarily known for owning VivoCity, as well as its four other prime properties – Mapletree Business City I, PSA Building, Mapletree Anson and Bank of America Merrill Lynch HarbourFront.
 The valuation of the five properties is about $8.7 billion.

 #4 Mapletree Industrial Trust (SGX: ME8U)